 This continued into college.
 Control created calm.
 It worked amazingly yet it slowly and quite literally began to destroy me.
 For the next five years I pushed away those that loved me as I starved my body of essential minerals, nutrients and sustenance.

-That fall I abandoned ship and escaped to the big city of Minneapolis and found a job lugging packaged organic food.
-Coupled with an early morning work schedule I scrapped together less than 5 hours of sleep.
+That fall I abandoned ship and escaped to the big city of Minneapolis.
+There I found a job lugging packaged organic food.
+Coupled with an early morning work schedule I scrapped together less than a measly 5 hours of sleep.
 A restrictive diet left me with zero energy and metabolic vitality to keep myself well.

 It was here where I started sinking and sinking fast.